ceph/bubbles/deploy/README.md

 already being used for [orchestrator and dashboard development][1], given it's able to easily deploy VMs with libvirt.

-Additionally, we need to build a new container image with the ceph binaries.
+Additionally, we need to build a new container image with the Ceph binaries.
 We can't simply use the vanilla upstream container because we have certain dependencies not installed in said container.